gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 will generate, under GNU/Linux, the following files: :file:`time_h.ads`, :file:`bits_time_h.ads`, :file:`stddef_h.ads`, :file:`bits_types_h.ads` which
-correspond to the files :file:`/usr/include/time.h`, :file:`/usr/include/bits/time.h`, etc..., and will then compile in Ada 2005 mode these Ada specs.
+correspond to the files :file:`/usr/include/time.h`, :file:`/usr/include/bits/time.h`, etc..., and will then compile these Ada specs in Ada 2005 mode.

-The `-C` switch tells *gcc* to extract comments from headers, and will attempt to generate corresponding Ada comments.
+The :switch:`-C` switch tells ``gcc`` to extract comments from headers, and will attempt to generate corresponding Ada comments.

-If you want to generate a single Ada file and not the transitive closure, you can use instead the *-fdump-ada-spec-slim* switch.
+If you want to generate a single Ada file and not the transitive closure, you can use instead the :switch:`-fdump-ada-spec-slim` switch.

-You can optionally specify a parent unit, of which all generated units will be children, using `-fada-spec-parent=<unit>`.
+You can optionally specify a parent unit, of which all generated units will be children, using :switch:`-fada-spec-parent={unit}`.

 Note that we recommend when possible to use the *g++* driver to generate bindings, even for most C headers, since this will in general